 Ohio Fertility Clinic Says 4,000 Eggs And Embryos Destroyed When Freezer Failed

-An Ohio fertility clinic said the remote alarm system on its storage tank was turned off, so it didn't know that the temperature had fluctuated and the consequences were worse than it initially thought — all 4,000 eggs and embryos in the cryofreezer are likely nonviable.
+An Ohio fertility clinic said that the remote alarm system on its storage tank was turned off, so it didn't know that the temperature had fluctuated and that the consequences were worse than it initially thought — all 4,000 eggs and embryos in the cryofreezer are likely nonviable.

-In a letter to affected patients on Tuesday, University Hospital in suburban Cleveland wrote: "[W]e have determined that the total number of affected eggs and embryos for these patients is more than 4,000, not the estimate of 2,000 previously used.
+In a letter to affected patients on Tuesday, the University Hospitals health care system wrote: "[W]e have determined that the total number of affected eggs and embryos for these patients is more than 4,000, not the estimate of 2,000 previously used.
 We are heartbroken to tell you that it's unlikely any are viable."

-The hospital said its investigation into the March 3 to 4 incident suggested the problems might have been caused by human error, mechanical failure or both.
+University Hospitals said its investigation into the March 3 to 4 incident at its fertility clinic in suburban Cleveland suggested the problems might have been caused by human error, mechanical failure or both.

 The first problem was that the remote alarm system on the tank, designed to alert a staff member if there were swings in temperature, was turned off.